 How to Make Peanut Butter Oatmeal M&M Cookies

 Then, add in the peanut butter and vanilla extract.
-Mix on low speed until combined, and then set the bowl aside.
+Mix on low speed again until combined, and then set the bowl aside.

-After that is complete, add the dry ingredients to the large bowl of wet ingredients, in gradual 1/2 cup to 1 cup-sized increments.
+Proceed to add the dry ingredients to the large bowl of wet ingredients, in gradual 1/2 cup to 1 cup-sized increments.
 Once one has been incorporated, add in the next portion and continue until no flour streaks remain.

 Lastly, stir in the M&Ms, the batter will be thick and a little sticky.